 - how you can get a price for your property.

-- some actionable tips so you can reduce the amount of leaves/moss/seeds/twigs etc getting into your gutters.
+- some actionable tips so you can reduce the number of leaves/moss/seeds/twigs etc getting into your gutters.

 - what tradespeople do this type of work?
 Who is the cheapest?